sultan99/rol-table/README.md

 <br/>

 ## Getting started
-Don't warry be magic 🧙‍
+Don't worry be magic 🧙‍

 🧙‍ Three magic commands to get the project:
 ```sh